Chapter 33:

 Why?
 Why?
 He hit the carriage floor so hard that he destroyed a large portion of it, splintering it.
 Why the hell did she have to come here and do this?
 Why today, when I was feeling a little bit happy for the first time in weeks?

-When Eris had returned to her realm, she laughed loudly as she watched David in his carriage.
+When Eris had returned to her realm, she laughed loudly as she watched David struggle.

 “That’s exactly right, David Athelward!”
 Eris cried, looking down at him from her throne, wearing a smile much more vicious than any of the ones that David had ever seen.
 “I had considered punishing you for trying to find a loophole in one of my rules, but this.”
 She giggled.
 “This is much, much better.”
 She exhaled and brought a hand to her chin.

-“David, what you and Rebecca didn’t realise is that you aren’t showing them mercy by sparing the people of Cliff’s Edge and those who escape Black Port.
+“David, what you and Rebecca don’t realise is that you aren’t showing them mercy.
 Once they escape and become refugees, they won’t ever be able to find true happiness again.

 “They will despair over their own weakness and never, ever be able to move on from the deep wound you’ll inflict upon them.
 They’ll suffer a fate so much worse than a stab through the heart.”